top of page

 Teeth: Guinea pig’s teeth never stop growing.
 They require hard things to chew on.
 Apple sticks and compressed timothy hay items are the best.

 NO: No balls, wheels, harnesses, or leashes.
 Piggies are not meant for these.
 No yogurt drops - piggies are lactose intolerant.
 No starches - their bodies cannot digest it properly.
 No seeds - they are a choking hazard.
-We have a whole "TOWER OF NO" at the sanctuary.
+We have a whole "WALL OF NO" at the sanctuary.

 Nails: Clipping nails is fairly easy as long as you don’t cut into the quick.
-If needed, you can always file down the points with an emory board.
-If you happen to cut into the quick, they may bleed but you can use a Styptic Pencil, Bleed Stop, or (in an pinch) flour or cornstarch to stop the bleeding.
+If needed, you can always file down the points with an emery board.
+If you happen to cut into the quick, it may bleed but you can use a Styptic Pencil, Bleed Stop, or (in an pinch) flour or cornstarch to stop the bleeding.
 It generally does not hurt them but it will make a mess.
 We check nails weekly and offer nail service and instruction at no cost.

-“Guinea Pigs of New England” is our group on Facebook.
+Guinea Pigs of New England” is our group on Facebook.
 Please join us there to ask any questions about piggies.

 If at any point you think your piggy could be ill, please take them to the vet.
 Don’t take chances on your piggie’s health and well-being.